 And the Town further directs that no Phillipston students shall be allowed to attend the new elementary school in Templeton unless this agreement is signed by all Templeton selectmen and notarized;

 or act in relation thereto.

+Motion made to move the article as written with the deletion of the works “or act in relation thereto.”
+2nd

+Motion made to amend the main motion by deleting the second paragraph (And the Town further directs that no Phillipston students shall be allowed to attend the new elementary school in Templeton unless this agreement is signed by all Templeton selectmen and notarized) 2nd., - Amendment passes by majority vote

+Main motion as amended

+“The Town of Templeton swears that it will not seek or accept monetary payments from the Town of Phillipston to help pay for their new elementary school should Phillipston students be assigned there.” - Moderator calls for a standing counted vote Yes - 46 No - 24 Motion Passes

 Article 6.
 TO CREATE A CABLE ACCESS RECEIPTS RESERVED FOR APPOPRIATION ACCOUNT

 To see if the Town will vote to accept M.G.L.
 Ch.
 44 §53F1/2 and establish an receipts reserved for appropriation to separately account for all revenues and expenditures in connection with operating cable PEG access service for Town residents through the Phillipston Cable Committee (the “Committee”) and, upon such establishment transfer all funds now held for the benefit of the Committee to said fund;

 or act in relation thereto.

+Motion made that the Town vote to accept General Law Chapter 44, Section 53F ¾, which establishes a separate revenue account known as the PEG Access and Cable Related Fund, to reserve cable franchise fees and other cable-related revenues for appropriation to support PEG access services and oversight and renewal of cable franchise agreement, consistent with the franchise agreement between the Town and its cable television licensee, effective for Fiscal Year 2020; and further, to transfer to said PEG Access and Cable Related Fund any available balance currently held for PEG purposes, and to appropriate therefrom the sum of $27,000 for salaries and $27,000 for expenses for FY2020 for the purpose of providing PEG access services and oversight and renewal of the cable franchise agreement, 2nd

+Motion made to amend the main motion to say $27,000 for salaries and expenses, 2nd

+So Voted Unanimously to amend

+Main motion as amended $27,000 total for salaries and expenses - So Voted Unanimously

 Article 7.
 TO SET THE PHILLIPSTON CABLE TV COMMITTEE BUDGET.